rizkjackson/CBC-website/content/software/index.md

 up to date with the field, to get invaluable feedback on our own software and work.

-Here is an excerpt the software tools we have developed:
+Here is an excerpt of the software tools we have developed:

 * [affxparser]: Software for parsing Affymetrix microarray files.
 * [aroma]: Preprocessing of spotted microarray data.